Information Security Foundation course

 3 days, 4.5 hours a day

-Career starters / switchers looking for an entry level certification in information security.
-Anyone that wants or needs to learn the basics of information security and fundamentals of information security management.
+Career starters and career switchers looking for an entry-level certification in information security.
+Anyone who wants or needs to learn the fundamentals of information security and information security management.

-Explore physical, technical and organizational control measures to protect information.
+Explore physical, technical and organisational control measures to protect information.

 - Official SECO-Institute course materials

 - Training by passionate trainers with exceptional skills and industry experience

 - Access to a SECO member portal where we share additional resources and knowledge events

 - Exam voucher